 The imitators may use wool but there are poor fakes made in Mexico that use polyester.
 Some fakes made in India or Pakistan use a blend of wool and polyester or acrylic.
 Contrary to another author, sniffing the rug to determine if the rug is made from wool is not useful.
 Much of the wool use in contemporary Navajo rugs has very little lanolin and doesn't smell at all.
 Older rugs may have been cleaned or have acquired other odors.
 It is comic to watch a potential buyer go through a store's inventory sniffing the rugs.
 A buyer should learn to distinguish the look and feel of wool from other materials.
 While there are more scientific means of testing for wool, they are usually not practical in the context of purchasing a rug from a store or Indian arts dealer.

 Zapotec and other Mexican knock-offs often have wide end borders and end cords that are added after the rug is woven.
-The warp ends will be tucked along side the adjacent cut warp ends as described previously.
+The warp ends will be buried along side the adjacent cut warp ends as described previously.
 It should be noted that many knock-offs, regardless of origin, use designs taken directly from photos in books.
 The Zapotec are the #1 makers of counterfeit Navajo rugs.
-Virtually their entire industry is devoted to making fakes and knock-offs.
-They make the most convincing fakes.
+In Teotitlan de Valle (Zapotec rugs) much of their entire industry is devoted to making fakes and knock-offs.
+They make the hightest number and most convincing fakes.

 Rugs woven in the Ukraine will be good reproductions of Navajo rug designs.
 The sides selvages have bundled warps and the ends will be nicely hand serged.
 These rugs are really flatwoven rugs with southwestern or Navajo style designs.
 Unfortunately they are often sold as the genuine article in Indian arts stores.